-The Accreditation Committee considers that the two key goals of the medical radiation practice program leading to qualification for general registration are:
+The Accreditation Committee considers that the two key goals of the Chinese medicine program leading to qualification for general registration are:

-- to ensure graduates can safely and competently practise medical radiation practice at the level needed for general registration, and - to provide the educational foundation for lifelong learning in medical radiation science.
+- to ensure graduates can safely, competently and independently practise Chinese medicine at the level needed for general registration, and - to provide the educational foundation for lifelong learning in Chinese medicine.

-To deliver on the educational outcomes the education provider is encouraged to present evidence in an overview about how the curriculum is structured and integrated to produce graduates who have demonstrated all the professional capabilities for medical radiation practitioners.
+To deliver on the educational outcomes, the education provider is encouraged to present evidence in an overview about how the curriculum is structured and integrated to produce graduates who have demonstrated all the professional capabilities for Chinese medicine practitioners.

-The Accreditation Committee expects the education provider to make explicit statements about the learning outcomes at each stage of the program, to provide guides for each unit/subject that set out the learning outcomes of the unit/subject, and to show how the learning outcomes map to the professional capabilities for medical radiation practitioners.
+The Accreditation Committee expects the education provider to make explicit statements about the learning outcomes at each stage of the program, to provide guides for each unit/subject that set out the learning outcomes of the unit/subject, and to show how the learning outcomes map to the professional capabilities for Chinese medicine practitioners.